kexiZeroing/kexiZeroing.github.io/src/blog/basic-dockerfile-and-kubernetes.md

 COPY --from=build /app/dist .
 ```

+## Deploy Next.js app with Docker
+Next.js can be deployed to any hosting provider that supports Docker containers.
+You can use this approach when deploying to container orchestrators such as Kubernetes or when running inside a container in any cloud provider.

+To add support for Docker to an existing project, just copy the [Dockerfile](https://github.com/vercel/next.js/blob/canary/examples/with-docker/Dockerfile) into the root of the project.

 ## Intro to Kubernetes
 Let's say you have an app which you have containerized (Monoliths were broken into microservices).
 So you run a bunch of containers to serve your app to users.
 But how do you manage these different containers?
 This is where K8s comes to the rescue.
 Kubernetes is a container orchestration tool for managing production-ready containerized workloads and services that allows for declarative setup as well as automation.